ospv/RSV/README.md

 # Respiratory Syncytial Virus (RSV) Vaccine Safety Monitoring

-Anyone can contribute and provide insight, suggestions [here](https://github.com/ospv/RSV/discussions)
+⚠️ Anyone can contribute, provide insight/suggestions or request additional data [here](https://github.com/ospv/RSV/discussions).
+All you need is to register (anonymously if you want) to github.

 **Table of content:**
 - [27OCT23](#27OCT23)